HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="List of security vulnerable libraries with their vulnerability percentage.", sheets_gid="551476210", sql_file="lighthouse_vulnerable_libraries.sql") }}</figcaption>
 </figure>

 The results show that jQuery is the dominant factor in the decrease of vulnerability with at least 23.26% of improvement here and some improvement in jQueryUI too.
-However, there is little to no difference in other libraries’ security vulnerabilities, except for a few.
+However, there is little to no difference in other libraries' security vulnerabilities, except for a few.

 ### Conclusion

-The numbers that we have seen throughout the chapter have brought us to an understanding of how vast the Javascript usage is and how it’s evolving over time.
+The numbers that we have seen throughout the chapter have brought us to an understanding of how vast the Javascript usage is and how it's evolving over time.
 The JavaScript ecosystem has been growing with the focus towards making the web the most performant and fastest experience, with newer features and APIs that make the developer experience easy and productive.

 It is observed that so many features provided for improving the rendering time and resource loading time could be leveraged better to see the overall impact and get an even better experience with respect to the performance.